rahatrizvirahman/large-scale-oss-toxicity-replication/README.md

 ## Repository Structure
 ```
-- dataset/                # This folder should contain the dataset files (currently empty)
+- dataset/                # This folder should contain the dataset files
-- output/                 # This folder should contain the generated output files (currently empty)
+- output/                 # This folder should contain the generated output files
 - prompts/                # Contains prompts used to generate toxicity scores and explanations
 - scripts/                # Contains Jupyter notebooks for model training and hypothesis testing
 ```

 ## Dataset and Output
-The `dataset` and `output` folders are currently empty.
 The dataset and output files can be downloaded from the following Google Drive link:

 [Download Dataset and Output](https://drive.google.com/file/d/1S-P_hc3hDTfwhPnNjoiOG_fCPh4fKiqY/view?usp=sharing)